 The small village received a post office in April 1899, and the town took the name of Stull for its first and only postmaster Sylvester Stull.
-It was only open for four years and closed in 1903.
+It was only open for four years and closed on September 30, 1903.
 In 1910 the town’s population was just about 31.

 The Stull Church of Christ was built in 1913 and somewhere along the line, a bank was established.
 Like other small farming communities, Stull declined over the years and today is called home to just a few residents, some of whom are descendants of the original founders, and an old cemetery.

 Still located on maps of today, Stull is located about seven miles west of Lawrence on Highway 40.